jeffwindsor/dotfiles/README.md

 ## Backing up and sharing

 This repository uses [github](www.github.com) to keep a central copy of my configuration and associated git repository.
-This central location and git base accessable content, allows for easy sharing between machines.
+This central location allows for easy sharing between machines with a simple `git clone`.
+I prefer to clone this repository locally into `~/.dotfiles`.

 ## Local dotfile manangement strategy

-Given the configuration files are centrally located for backup, sharing and keeping a change history, the last step is to project these files into the home directory for actual use on a machine.
-This repo utilizes [gnu-stow](https://www.gnu.org/software/stow/) as a tool, and three script files for simplification / automation of the tools strategy.
+Given the configuration files are centrally located and not in expected locations in home directory, we need a tool and a strategy to make them useable on a machine.
+Currently I utilize [gnu-stow](https://www.gnu.org/software/stow/) as a tool along with three script files for automation.
+Gnu stow has a set of capabilities that leads to a strategy of composing the linkage of configuraiton files, and thus allows for more flexibility.

 ### How the strategy works